Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 - [x] Adding a Sink to write back to the broker.
 - [ ] Efficiency improvements
-- [ ] Find an elegant way to keep Spark socket in memory
 - [ ] Better Socket management (automatic ports)